Animals (Scientific Procedures) Act 1986

 (d) ensure the promotion of, and dissemination of information about, alternative strategies.

-With the exception of clause (4), the aim of these regulations is the development and promotion of alternatives at a Governmental level, not just at a scientific level.
-The Law requires the Government to do what it can to ensure that scientific methods and testing strategies which do not use protected animals are used and developed over similar methods that continue to use protected animals.
+With the exception of clause (4), the aim of these regulations is to develop and promote alternatives at a Governmental level, not just at a scientific level.
+The Law requires the Government to do what it can to ensure that scientific methods and testing strategies which do not use protected animals are used and developed instead of similar methods that continue to use protected animals.